byronklep/SamKlep/README.md

 # Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 ## My name is Sam Klepper

 I am a full-stack developer from Houston, TX.
-I have a passion for all things tech and have been intrigued by it all my life-- especially cryptocrrency!
+I have a passion for all things tech and have been intrigued by it all my life!
 I primarily work in Javascript, NodeJS and React, but have recently started dabbling with Python and Django-- to get a feel of web development in other languages.

 👔 I’m currently working on a Crypto swapping app in <strong>React</strong>.